Ascent of Gannett Peak on 2012-07-30

 Gannett Peak photo album

 Gannett has apparently been day hiked in 23 hours.
 On the way down we give some thought to this feat.
 The trail part is 79km (GPS) with 2500m total ascent, which is roughly equivalent to a 15 hour Joss Naylor Lakeland Challenge (an English 48 mile 17000 ft fell running challenge for 55 year olds).
 Except the Gannett climb was apparently unsupported - and also involves a rough tough off trail summit section of around 8 hours.
-And presumably involves running while carrying ice axe, crampons and boots for the summit bid.
+And presumably involves running while carrying ice axe, crampons and boots for the summit bid (or maybe not...).
 Clearly doable but an impressive feat.
+However the record is far faster: 8h46m:32s car-to-car (by a different route, from Green River Lakes), by Anton Krupicka, September 18, 2012.
+This 2004 article describes the route and gives some insight into the lightweight approach.

 There is a nice selection of wildflowers along the route including (names are approximate...) bellflower, sedum, achillea, fleabane, goldenrod, alpine goldenrod, aster, shrubby cinquefoil, paintbrush, hares-ear, willowherb, hogweed, lupin, bearberry, heather, cowwheat, ladysmantle, silver leaved cinquefoil, mountain everlasting, oyster plant, mountain sorrell, alpine bistort, speedwell.
 Mammals included moose, marmot, piker, jackrabbit, squirrel and chipmunk.
 Birds included diving ducks and a kingfisher, also heard chickadee, red breasted nuthatch and a flycatcher plus lots of half recognised calls and songs.